-California law limits the amount that a creditor can garnish (take) from your wages for repayment of debts.
-California’s wage garnishment limits are similar to those found in federal wage garnishment laws (also called wage attachments).
-For most debtors, creditors cannot garnish more than 25% of their wages after deductions.
-If your wages are low, however, California law protects even more of them (and even more than does federal law).
+California law limits the amount that a creditor can garnish (take) from your wages to repay debts.
+Like federal wage garnishment laws (also called wage attachments), California creditors can’t garnish more than 25% of an employee’s wages after deductions.
+If you don’t earn much, however, California law protects even more.

-To learn more about how wage garnishments work, how to object to a wage garnishment, and more, see our Wage Garnishments & Attachments topic.
+(Find out how wage garnishments work, how to object to a wage garnishment, and more in Wage Garnishment & Attachments.)

-Most creditors cannot get a wage garnishment order until they have first obtained a court judgment stating that you owe the creditor money.
-For example, if you are behind on credit card payments or owe a doctor’s bill, those creditors cannot garnish your wages (unless they sue you and get a judgment).
+Most creditors must first sue you—file a creditor lawsuit claiming you failed to pay a debt as agreed and get a money judgment against you in the amount that you owe—before getting a wage garnishment order.
+For example, if you are behind on credit card payments or owe a doctor’s bill, those creditors cannot garnish your wages until they sue you and get a judgment.

-“Disposable earnings” are those wages left after your employer has made deductions required by law.
+“Disposable earnings” are those wages left after your employer takes out required deductions.

 Under federal law, creditors may garnish the lesser of:

-If your income is close to the minimum wage, California law provides more protection for your wages.
-This is because the federal minimum wage is lower than that in California (federal minimum wage is currently $7.25 as opposed to California's $8.00 per hour) and the mulitplier in federal law is 30, not 40.
+If your income is close to the minimum wage, California law provides more protection for your wages because the federal minimum wage is lower than California’s (federal minimum wage is currently $7.25 as opposed to California's $11.00 per hour) and the multiplier in federal law is 30, not 40.

 Example 1.
-Let's say you earn $8 per hour and work 40 hours per week, so that your weekly wage is $320.
+Let's say you earn $11 per hour and work 40 hours per week so that your weekly wage is $440.
 After deductions, your weekly income is $310.
-Under federal law, the creditor can garnish the lessor of
+Under federal law, the creditor can garnish the lesser of:

 The creditor could garnish no more than $77.50.